xoundboy/CzApp/README.md

 Node parameters | --inspect --require ts-node/register
 Working directory | path to /server
 Javascript file | src/index.ts

-Click the + below the "Before launch" panel and select the "Compile Typescript" option, then in the dialog enter `/server/src/tsconfig.json` as the config file.
-This will ensure that typescript compilation happens before each time the server is relaunched.

 Use the `Run` or `Debug` buttons with this new Run/Debug configuration to launch the dev server.